creepoff1/assigment/Test_Plan_Assignment.md

+# This test plan contains test cases for verifying the functionality of the "Implement interface" feature in GoLand IDE.
+The focus here is on testing positive scenarios, following the available documentation for the feature.

-# 1. Generating code for an empty interface
+## 1. Generating code for an empty interface
 ### Preconditions:
 -	Project contains file interface.go with following code:
 ```